-Allergic rhinitis is an IgE mediated type 1 hypersensitivity reaction in the lining of the nose.
+Allergic rhinitis is an IgE mediated, type 1 hypersensitivity reaction in the lining of the nose.
 It is common and the incidence is rising.
 There are other forms of rhinitis and a classification of rhinitis is found in the diagram below.
 Note that non-infective non-allergic rhinitis used to be called vasomotor rhinitis.

 There are two types of allergic rhinitis: seasonal (Hayfever) and perennial.
 In the first the symptoms of the condition are present for a period of time and then go away; in perennial rhinitis they are always present.

 Grass pollens are the commonest seasonal allergens but tree and fungal allergens are also found.
 House dust mite, cat and dog dander are the commonest perennial allergens.
+Occupational rhinitis falls into this group.

 This diagram is a schematic representation of the classification of rhinitis.